Periodic potential can enormously boost free particle transport induced by active fluctuations: Results

-One can observe there also the impact of the asymmetry $\chi$ of the amplitude distribution $\rho(z)$ \cite{supl}.
-At first glance it may seem that the transport direction is completely determined by the sign of mean $\langle \eta(t) \rangle = \lambda \zeta$ of active fluctuations which is controlled by the average value $\langle z_i \rangle = \zeta$ of $\delta$-spikes distributed according to the probability density $\rho(z)$.
-However it is not true in general.
-In particular, even though the statistical bias reads $\langle \eta(t) \rangle = 1$, when $\chi$ is reversed from the positive $\chi = 0.99$ to negative one $\chi = -0.99$ the transport direction is also inverted, i.e. $\langle v \rangle < 0$.
-Therefore we conclude that in the studied case the orientation of long tail in $\rho(z)$ is responsible for pointing the direction of particle movement \cite{supl}.
-When the asymmetry is negative the transport enhancement over the velocity of free particle $\langle v \rangle/v_0 > 1$ is still observed, however, its magnitude is a little bit smaller than for the situation when $\chi$ is positive.
+In Fig. \ref{fig2} one can observe also the impact of the asymmetry $\chi$ of the amplitude distribution $\rho(z)$, see Appendix B. At first glance it may seem that the transport direction is completely determined by the sign of mean $\langle \eta(t) \rangle = \lambda \zeta$ of active fluctuations which is controlled by the average value $\langle z_i \rangle = \zeta$ of $\delta$-spikes distributed according to the probability density $\rho(z)$.
+However, it is not true in general.
+In particular, even though the statistical bias reads $\langle \eta(t) \rangle = v_0 = 1$, when $\chi$ is reversed from the positive $\chi = 0.99$ to the negative value $\chi = -0.99$ the transport direction is also inverted, i.e. $\langle v \rangle < 0$.
+Therefore we conclude that in the studied case the orientation of long tail in $\rho(z)$ is responsible for pointing the direction of particle movement, c.f.
+Appendix B. When the asymmetry is negative the transport enhancement over the velocity of free particle $\langle v \rangle > v_0$ is still observed, however, its magnitude is a little bit smaller than for the situation when $\chi$ is positive.